 Do I have Ivory Keys ?

 We Get tons of emails each day asking what does ivory look like?
 How do I tell the difference between Ivory and Plastic, Can Ivory still be bought?
-So We will answer those questions below.
+Please see the answer to those questions below!!!

 For those of you still asking me what ivory is and where it comes from here is your answer : Ivory comes from the tusks of Elephants and some other types of animals like Walrus etc.